pryv/service-core/README.md

 $ brew install graphicsmagick
 ~~~

-You will need to install 'node-gyp' globally as well: `yarn global add node-gyp`.
+You will need to install 'node-gyp' globally as well: `npm install -g node-gyp`.
 Your environment needs to support C/C++ compilation.
 On Linux, this includes `sudo apt-get install build-essentials`, on Mac OS X this is XCode + Command Line Utilities.

 ###### On Ubuntu 18.04:
 ```
 sudo apt-get install build-essential influxdb graphicsmagick